What Is Severe Hearing Loss?

 - Clogs.
 Ear canals stopped up with earwax or an object stuck inside can keep you from hearing well.
 You can also damage your ear if you try to remove it the wrong way.

 - Injury.
 Head trauma can damage the inside of the ears.
 So can some sports, like scuba diving or sky diving.

 - Medications.
 Certain drugs, including some that treat cancer, heart disease, and serious infections, can damage your ear and cause hearing loss.
 Sometimes, it’s permanent, but in other cases, the problem goes away after you stop taking the medicines.

-If your child has trouble hearing, you’ll probably notice it by the way she behaves.
+If your child has trouble hearing, you’ll probably notice it by the way they behave.
 Some signs include:

-- A hard time learning to speak, or speaking later than other children her age
+- A hard time learning to speak, or speaking later than other children their age

-- Not paying attention to sounds or when people call her
+- Not paying attention to sounds or when people call them

 - Poor school work